 The program offers you the opportunity to complete coursework and observation hours required for entry into graduate programs dedicated to communication sciences and disorders.
 This course sequence is ideal for students that have already completed a Bachelor’s degree, but have decided to switch careers.

-Along with submitting the documents required of all non-matriculating students, see list above, we ask that you please complete the Non-matriculating Speech-Language Pathology Supplement and mail or fax to the Office of Admission in addition to the required materials above.
+Along with submitting the documents required of all non-matriculating students, see list above, we ask that you please complete the Non-matriculating Speech-Language Pathology Supplement and submit the required documents listed above to the Office of Admission.

 Natural Science Pre-requisite Sequence